Vrolijk/OSDD/datadiode_hardware_setups.md

 ### Mitcdh

-Example how to configure a Cisco switch as an data-diode
+Example how to configure a Cisco switch as a data-diode

 https://github.com/mitcdh/diode-switch-config